 Optimizing Spotlight for Better Performance

 Spotlight can interrupt important work, suck up CPU time, and generally make a nuisance of itself at inconvenient times.
-But you can still benefit from Spotlight, yet be less annoyed with it.
+The benefits of Spotlight are truly useful, yet it is possible to benefit from it and yet be less annoyed with its interruptions*.

 The solution?
-Exclude all backup volumes, and remember that after erasing a drive, you’ll have to re-exclude it; Spotlight has the temerity to forget about the excluded volume once it’s erased, even if the name remains the same.
+Exclude all backup volumes, and remember that after erasing a volume, you’ll have to re-exclude it; Spotlight forgets excluded volumes once it’s erased, even if the name remains the same.